haneenalfauri/cs1graphics-Library-Life-on-earth-/readme.txt

 Welcome to "Life on Earth" Documentary!!

 In this documentary we will explore how life on earth was 65 million years ago; when dinosaurs went extinct because of an Asteroid impact event
 Then we will move to the future (2020) to see how life on earth has changed !
+The project is implemented using cs1graphics library!

 Instructions
 In order to run the main file (Earth.py) correctly you need to :